Erich Gimpel: Prisoner of war

 After Gimpel's capture, the spies were handed over to U.S. military authorities on the instructions of the Attorney General.
 In February 1945, they stood trial before a military commission, accused of conspiracy and violating the 82nd Article of War.
 They were found guilty and sentenced to be hanged.
 An execution date was set for 15 April 1945.
 However, three days before their scheduled executions, President Franklin D. Roosevelt unexpectedly died.
 Due to a custom to not hold any executions during a period of state mourning, the executions were delayed.
 After the war ended, the sentences of both Gimpel and Colepaugh were commuted to life imprisonment.

 Gimpel was sent to Alcatraz, where he played chess with Machine Gun Kelly.
 Gimpel was paroled in 1955, after serving 10 years in prison (Colepaugh would be paroled in 1960) and returned home to West Germany.
-Gimpel would later make his home in South America.
+He would later make his home in South America.

-Post prison life
+Post-prison life

 Gimpel was the last person to be tried before a U.S. military tribunal in the Second World War.
 His autobiographical account of his undercover work, Spy For Germany, was first published in English in 1957, in Great Britain.

 Following the terrorist attacks on the United States in September 2001, several books about Nazi spies in America were published, and his book finally appeared in the U.S. under the title Agent 146 (2003).

 Gimpel was interviewed by Oliver North for his Fox News Channel program War Stories with Oliver North in the episode "Agent 146: Spying for the Third Reich".

 The 100-year-old Gimpel died in São Paulo, Brazil on 3 September 2010.